9 Ways to Attract New Generation Hospitality Workers

 Younger workers care about the bigger picture.
 Show them that your business stands for something:

-• Support sustainability—reduce waste and use eco-friendly practices.
+• Support environmental sustainability—reduce waste and use eco-friendly practices.

 • Offer mental health support and wellness programs.
 Human resources should prioritize well-being.